6min read

 Help them make a very simple plan so they can see a way forward and include breathing and counting to 5 slowly, doing some star jumps and/or cuddling up to their favourite comforter.

 If you would like further support and advice, call our helpline on 0808 800 2222 or email us at askus@familylives.org.uk.
-You can talk to us online via our live chat service, which is open, Monday to Friday between 1.30pm and 9pm.
-You may also find it helps to find out how other parents have coped with this on our online forums.
+You can talk to us online via our live chat service or message us via WhatsApp on 07441 444125 to connect with experienced professional family support workers and highly-trained volunteers.
+You may find it helps to find out how other parents and carers have coped with this on our online forums.
+We also have a range of free self-guided online parenting courses that can help through the ages and stages of parenting.

 You can also get some advice from Anxiety UK or Young Minds.
 The NHS website has a lot of information too on anxiety in children.